What is Sales Training? A Complete Guide to Sales Training Success

 Account management skills

 From relationship building to renewals, strategic account management training focused on the skills required to grow and upsell existing accounts.
-Many of the core sales skills need to apply from discovery to qualification to closing.
+Many of the core sales skills need to be applied, from discovery to qualification to closing.

 Remote selling skills